A lot has happened at the

 July 2025

 Bath Probus Club held its Annual General Meeting.
 The Chairman reported the events that took place during the year.
-The membership had grown to over 30 including 6 ladies.
+The membership had grown to approching 40 including 6 ladies.
 There was a Report by the Treasurer and it was agreed the financial account would be looked into further and a report would be submitted later.

 June 2025